 Colic crying is not the typical newborn baby crying that comes with hunger, sleepiness or discomfort.
 It was a cry I had never heard before (and still haven’t) – a blood-curdling screaming you expect from someone being tortured.
 We were prepared for our neighbors to call the police, or Child Protective Services (we lived in a condo building with neighbors next to and below us).
 His body would violently contort with his eyes closed and his tongue throbbing in his wide open mouth.
 He appeared to be in severe physical pain.
 His face often turned purple – from lack of oxygen, I guess.
 He was inconsolable.

 Occasionally I’d try and track when he cried, in hopes that would help our doctor solve the mystery.
-At his worst – when not sleeping or nursing – he had a total of fifteen minutes in an entire 24 hour period not screaming.
+At his worst – when not sleeping or nursing – he had a total of ten minutes in an entire 24 hour period not screaming.
 Seven to ten hours a day he screamed and cried.
 Inconsolably, incessantly and inexplicably.

 For my own sanity, I was hoping to get out on walks with him.
 After two separate walks outside with his constant, torturous, ear-piercing shrieks being so loud that people actually came out of their homes to ask if we needed help, I decided not to go on a walk again.